matthewfeickert-talks/talk-snolab-seminar-2023/talk.md

 From the 2023 MIAPbP Workshop on on Differentiable and Probabilistic Programming for physics engagement with the broader community showed multiple large scale workflows

-.bold[If] things are differentiable, shouldn't be scared of .bold[large-scale codebases and applications]
+.center[.bold[If] things are differentiable, shouldn't be scared of .bold[large-scale codebases and applications]]

 .kol-1-2[
 <p style="text-align:center;">